Nintendo 3DS: Hardware

 The original Nintendo 3DS model has custom components co-developed by the Nintendo Research & Engineering department and other manufacturers, all combined into a unified system on chip.
 Its main central processing unit (CPU) is a dual-core ARM11 MPCore-based processor manufactured at 45 nm and clocked at 268 MHz.
 One processor core is dedicated to games and applications, while the other core is exclusive to the operating system, enabling multitasking and background tasks.
 These tasks are handled seamlessly in the background during gameplay or while the system is in sleep mode.
-The system also contains a single-core ARM9-based processor, enabling backward compatibility with both Nintendo DS and DSi titles.
+The system also contains a single-core ARM9-based processor, enabling backward compatibility with both Nintendo DS and DSi titles (as well as select Game Boy Advance titles offered by the Nintendo 3DS Ambassador program due to its ARM7 support required to run DS titles, which used the ARM7-based core of the DS as a co-processor).
 The graphics processor (GPU) is a PICA200 developed by Digital Media Professionals, running at 268 MHz.
 The system contains 128 MB of random-access memory (RAM) consisting of 128 MB of FCRAM developed by Fujitsu, with a peak bandwidth of 3.2 GB/s.